- Which user roles in my organization can view, create and edit reports in Measure?

 - Which channels reports can I create in Measure?

-We currently support channel reports for the following networks: Facebook, Instagram, and Twitter.
+- We currently support channel reports for the following networks: Facebook, Instagram, and Twitter.
+LinkedIn is supported for Dashboards.

 - Can I use Labels in my reports to measure campaign performance across networks?